sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 standard deviation(σ)
 Autocorrelation structure (No seasonality)

 There are a number of unit root tests we can do to check if a dataset is stationary or non-stationary.
-The Augmented Dickey-Fuller is one of the more widely used test.
+The Augmented Dickey-Fuller is one of the more widely used tests.
 It uses an autoregressive model and optimizes an information criterion across multiple different lag values.

 According to Augmented Dickey-Fuller test the null hypothesis of the test is that the time series can be represented by a unit root, that it is not stationary (has some time-dependent structure).
 The alternate hypothesis (rejecting the null hypothesis) is that the time series is stationary.